U.S. Supreme Court to Hear NCAA Athlete Pay Limits Case

 Seven months ago, the U.S. Court of Appeals for the Ninth Circuit held that the NCAA and its members conspired to unlawfully cap the value of athletic scholarships.
 The ruling, which affirmed a 2019 order by U.S. District Judge Claudia Wilken, draws on the same basic principles found in Ed O’Bannon’s successful antitrust case against the NCAA, also in the Ninth Circuit.

-Under federal antitrust law, the Ninth Circuit reasoned in both cases, the NCAA and its member schools and conferences must behave in the same way that competing businesses are obligated to behave and as schools often behave.
-For instance, NCAA members compete for coaches, offering them multimillion-dollar salaries to lead a program and defeat rival programs.
-They also compete in the design and construction of state-of-the art stadiums and training facilities, so they can better distinguish themselves in athlete recruitment.
-This is the type of activity one would expect of educational institutions that aggressively battle on so many dimensions, including in the pursuit of high school students, federal grants, alumni donations, media attention, faculty and staff.
+Under federal antitrust law, the Ninth Circuit reasoned in both cases, the NCAA and its member schools and conferences must behave in the same way that competing businesses are obligated to and as schools often do.
+For instance, NCAA members compete for coaches, offering them multimillion-dollar salaries to lead a program and defeat rival schools.
+They also compete in the design and construction of state-of-the art stadiums and training facilities, so that they can better distinguish themselves in athlete recruitment.
+This is the type of activity one would expect of educational institutions that aggressively battle in so many dimensions, including in the pursuit of high school students, federal grants, alumni donations, media attention, faculty and staff.
 Colleges are businesses, after all.

 The Ninth Circuit’s remedies, however, have fallen short of the kind of transformative change some college athlete advocates have sought.
 In O’Bannon, the Ninth Circuit determined that the antitrust violation is cured so long as member schools are allowed to offer college athletes the full cost of attendance (generally worth several thousands of dollars per year).
 Meanwhile, in Alston, the Ninth Circuit reasoned that although the NCAA and its members can’t agree to limit compensation “related to education,” they can agree to ban numerous other types of compensation.

 While the Supreme Court has heard several cases involving college sports—including the 1988 case NCAA v.
 Jerry Tarkanian, where the Court held the NCAA is not a “state actor” and thus doesn’t have to adhere to constitutional safeguards—Alston is arguably the most significant player-related decision since the 1984 ruling in NCAA v.
 Board of Regents.
-Writing for the majority in that case, Justice John Paul Stevens stressed that that “the NCAA plays a critical role in the maintenance of a revered tradition of amateurism in college sports . . . there can be no question but that it needs ample latitude to play that role, or that the preservation of the student-athlete in higher education adds richness and diversity to intercollegiate athletics.”
+Writing for the majority in that case, Justice John Paul Stevens stressed that “the NCAA plays a critical role in the maintenance of a revered tradition of amateurism in college sports….
+There can be no question but that it needs ample latitude to play that role, or that the preservation of the student-athlete in higher education adds richness and diversity to intercollegiate athletics.”

-Over the years, the Justice Stevens’s words have supplied the NCAA with a de facto exemption from antitrust law.
+Over the years, Justice Stevens’ words have supplied the NCAA with a de facto exemption from antitrust law.
 That is, until O’Bannon and Alston, where the Ninth Circuit made clear the NCAA is subject to antitrust scrutiny.

+The Supreme Court, which in recent decades has reversed Ninth Circuit decisions at a higher rate than it has other circuits, could rule on Alston in a number of ways.

 The Court’s eventual ruling could impact other areas of the college sports industry.
 This is important given ongoing legal developments related to name, image and likeness and calls for college athletes to be recognized as employees or to be able to form a trade association.